cosmoconsult/alpaca/docs/en-us/history-roadmap/changelogs/backend/github.md

 ## v0.23.0 (2024-12-10)

 - Fix issue where slashes in the name of an AL-Go project caused an error
-- Update AL-Go to v6.1
+- Update AL-Go to version 6.1

 ## v0.22.0